Rana77Rahul/Nominal_and_Label_Encoding/README.md

 # Nominal_and_Label_Encoding
-This repository hosts a comprehensive library for encoding categorical variables using nominal and label encoding techniques.
-This library provides a range of functionalities to handle categorical data efficiently and effectively.
+Nominal encoding assigns unique integers to categories without implying any order, while label encoding assigns integers based on a meaningful order or ranking.